lucianoayres/modelzilla/README.md

 ![modelzilla-banner](https://github.com/lucianoayres/modelzilla/blob/main/assets/images/banner_modelzilla.png?raw=true)

-## Unleashing the Monster Models For Your AI Beasts
+## Unleashing Monster Models For Your AI Beasts

 [What's Modelzilla?](#whats-modelzilla) · [How Does it Work?](#how-does-it-work) · [Why Use Modelzilla?](#why-use-modelzilla) · [In Action](#in-action) · [Who is it for?](#who-is-it-for) · [Structure](#structure) · [Base Template](#base-template) · [How to Use](#how-to-use) · [User Input Examples](#user-input-examples) · [Output Example](#output-example) · [Using Models with Ollama](#using-models-with-ollama) · [Using Nino with Ollama](#using-nino-with-ollama) · [Default Model](#default-model) · [License](#license) · [Contribution](#contribution)